jensecj/flatlab-examples/README.md

-# Flatlab Demoes
+# Flatlab Examples

-contains demonstrations of how to use the [flatlab library](https://www.github.com/jensecj/flatlab-java).
+contains demonstrations of how to use the [flatlab library](https://www.github.com/jensecj/flatlab).

 The project uses `ant` for building.